 Refinancing your Loan

 Another option is to refinance your Parent PLUS loans into a private student loan or private parent loan, or a non-education loan.
 You might qualify for a lower interest rate if you have excellent credit.
-However, you will lose the federal repayment options and other benefits of federal education loans, since the loan will no longer be a Parent PLUS loan after you refinance it.
+However, you will lose the federal repayment options for Parent PLUS Loans and other benefits, since the loan will no longer be a federal loan after you refinance it.

 While this may be a good option for some borrowers, it will not necessarily save you money.